 Tomatoes are the most popular vegetable grown in the home garden by far.
-With a little help you can have the best looking tomatoes on the block, and eat them too.
+With a little help you can have the best-looking tomatoes on the block, and eat them too.

-Elizabeth Killinger is the Horticulture Extension Educator with Nebraska Extension in Hall County.
-For more information contact Elizabeth at [elizabeth.killinger@unl.edu](mailto:elizabeth.killinger@unl.edu), her blog at <http://huskerhort.com/>, or HuskerHort on Facebook and Twitter.
+Elizabeth Exstrom is the Horticulture Extension Educator with Nebraska Extension in Hall County.
+For more information contact Elizabeth at elizabeth.exstrom@unl.edu, her blog at <http://huskerhort.com/>, or HuskerHort on Facebook and Twitter.